tmorin/ceb/book/elements/ReferenceBuilder.md

 # ReferenceBuilder

+> The builder is bundled in the NPM package [@tmorin/ceb-elements-builders](https://www.npmjs.com/package/@tmorin/ceb-elements-builders).

 The builder enhances a readonly property to execute a CSS Selector once the property is get.
 So that, a property of the Custom Element can always be related to a child element or a set of child elements.

-Its usage is cover by the reference documentation: [ReferenceBuilder](../api/classes/_tmorin_ceb_elements_builders.ReferenceBuilder.html).
-It's part of the [@tmorin/ceb-elements-builders](https://www.npmjs.com/package/@tmorin/ceb-elements-builders) package.

 ## Challenge yourself